How To Save Money on Airfare: Seat Sale Buying Strategies

 A One Way Ticket Isn’t Bad at All

-What we do is just wait for the next seat sale to book a return flight, remember you’re buying 3-6 months ahead, so there’s pretty much plenty of time to get another promo fare from another airline.
+Remember you’re buying 3-6 months ahead, so there’s pretty much plenty of time to get another promo fare from another airline.
 Or another option is to book a return flight from a nearby airport.

 That’s it!
 I hope you were able to pick a few pointers which can help you save some money on your next airfare.

-I wanted to attend the Bacolod MassKara Festival in October.
 So come May, I was already on alert for seat sale promos.
-One came from Cebu Pacific and I was able to book a Manila to Bacolod piso-fare flight.
+One came and I was able to book a Manila to Bacolod piso-fare flight.

 Unfortunately, there were no more return flights on sale during that time.
-But a few days after, Zest Air published a seat sale promo and I was able to book my Iloilo to Manila flight for P88.
-If you don’t know, Iloilo is just 45 minutes away from Bacolod via SuperFerry for around P250.
+But a few days after, another airline published a seat sale promo and I was able to book my Iloilo to Manila flight for P88.

 So who says traveling around the country is expensive?
-With enough patience, careful planning and a good sense of adventure, all the 7,107 islands of the Philippines is just a seat sale away.
+With enough patience, careful planning and a good sense of adventure, all the 7,641 islands of the Philippines is just a seat sale away.

 1. Piso Fare is the best!
 Almost every seat sale ata nakakapagpabook ako, not only for myself but for my relatives as well.
-Kaya mahal na mahal nila ako e, lol! :) Around 5am txt brigade na agad ako, reminding them to send their reply asap.
+Kaya mahal na mahal nila ako e, lol! 🙂 Around 5am txt brigade na agad ako, reminding them to send their reply asap.
 Pabilisan din kasi sa seat sale.

-3. thanks for the tips
+2. thanks for the tips

 i already bought tickets on sale for this year, i have palawan and cebu – dumagete on my itinerary

-4. Thanks for all the tips.
+3. Thanks for all the tips.
 I have always been alert for seat sales but sadly I can’t seem to buy any of them.
 Perhaps also because I am not that 100% committed to travelling on the agreed dates.
 But your tips are encouraging indeed.
 Thanks!

-7. Great tips especially with the separate point of destination and departure, since many airports in Visayas and Mindanao are only a few hours away (land travel and ferry boat) from each other.
+4. Great tips especially with the separate point of destination and departure, since many airports in Visayas and Mindanao are only a few hours away (land travel and ferry boat) from each other.
 It saves you money plus it affords you an opportunity to further extend the scope of places you will be exploring.

 Leave a Reply